ShivaG3D/data606_Shiva/Proposal_draft.md

 -	UnitPrice: Unit price.
 Numeric, Product price per unit in sterling.
 -	CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 -	Country: Country name.
 Nominal, the name of the country where each customer resides.

+### Online Shoppers Purchasing Intention Dataset
+dfasddsfdsfds
+### Global Superstore Dataset information
+The Global Super Store dataset is a customer-centric dataset, which has all the orders placed through different vendors and markets.
+The attributes and dataset information for Global Superstore dataset are described in TABLE III.

 ## Methodologies